Jenni Barclay

-Jenni Barclay is a professor of volcanology at the University of East Anglia.
+Professor Jenni Barclay is the AXA Chair in Volcanology at the University of Bristol.
 She works on ways to mitigate volcanic risks, the interactions between rainfall and volcanic activity and the communication of volcanic hazards in the Caribbean.
 Barclay leads the NERC-ESRC funded Strengthening Resilience to Volcanic Hazards (STREVA) research project as well as a Leverhulme Trust programme looking at the volcanic history of the Ascension Islands.

 Early life and education

 Barclay became interested in the natural environment as a child, particularly volcanoes, tsunamis and avalanches.
 She enjoyed watching scientists from the Climatic Research Unit on BBC Horizon.
 Barclay studied geology at the University of Edinburgh.
 She moved to Bristol for her doctoral degree, and studied degassing processes in silicic volcanoes.
 During her postdoctoral fellowships she investigated magma storage in the Soufrière Hills volcano, an eruption which began on 18 July 1995.
 She identified that the Soufrière Hills magma contained amphibole, quartz, plagioclase, pyroxene, magnetite and ilmenite at pressures of 115 to 130 Megapascals.
 She worked at the University of California, Berkeley and University of Geneva, as well as serving as a duty scientist at the Montserrat Volcano Observatory.